Two halves don't make a whole: instability and idleness emerging from the co-evolution of the production and innovation processes: Productive Idleness through Workers' Creativity

 Once stabilized, the production process tends to experience higher levels of idleness.
-A possible response to this from the firm could be to rationalize production by reducing the amount of funds employed.
-In contrast to situations of economic downturns, a firm might opt to dismiss workers even though production objectives are consistently achieved.
-Setting aside the ethical aspects, in line with Smith, Taylor as well as NGR's calls for the efficient optimization of production processes, some layoffs might be an effective solution to reduce residual idleness.
-Such a solution reflects the idea that idleness is a cost to be reduced (either a cost for the employment of funds or a cost in terms of productivity loss).
+A possible way to respond is to rationalize production by reducing the amount of funds employed.
+Away from situations of economic downturns, a firm may opt to lay off workers even though production objectives are consistently achieved.
+In line with the ideas of Smith, Taylor, and NGR some dismissals might indeed be an effective solution to eliminate intentional idleness.
+It reflects the idea that idleness is a cost to be reduced.

-Idleness is not necessarily to be considered solely as a cost. \cite{russell1932praise}, among others, argues that idleness is required to ensure the preservation of both workers' and machines' capabilities through periods of inactivity.
-An extensive use of funds can lead to breakdowns, whether it be an overheating machine or an exhausted worker who loses focus and risks injury.
-While these considerations are not directly modelled here, they are worth acknowledging.
-In this paper and in line with some elements in \cite{cohendetetal2024}, we focus on an hypothetical positive outcome of workers' idleness: the generation of innovative ideas.
+Idleness is not necessarily to be considered solely as a cost.
+For instance, \cite{russell1932praise} argued that idleness is required to ensure the preservation of both workers' and machines' capabilities through periods of inactivity.
+An extensive use of funds can lead to breakdowns, in the form of overheating machines or exhausted workers whose risk of injury is increased.
+While these considerations are not directly modelled here, they are worth acknowledgement.

-In this respect, low-skilled workers might be well-suited to identifying sources of inefficiency and proposing ideas that, when implemented as innovations, could improve their tasks.
-We assume these innovations to be time-saving, reducing the duration $T_h$ for specific phases.
+Instead, in this paper---and in line with some elements in \cite{cohendetetal2024}---we consider an alternative way to keep the workers employed despite an increase in intentional idle rates: the generation of innovative ideas.
+We assume that workers are well-suited for identifying sources of inefficiency and proposing ideas that, when implemented as innovations, could improve execution of their tasks.
+We assume these process innovations to be incremental and time-saving, hence reducing the duration $T_h$ for specific phases.

 The firm manages the implementation of these ideas through its R\&D department.
 While idleness-driven innovations might not be as disruptive as those from high-skilled R\&D teams, they should be unlikely to harm the production process since the workers generating them are in direct contact with the production system.
-Equally important, here, is the idea that workers in contact with the production process are less likely to request innovative ideas that could impede the safety of the task.
-We also consider here that such ideas are to imply only incremental improvements rather than radical transformations.
+Equally important here is the idea that the workers in contact with the production process are less likely to request innovative ideas that could impede the safety of the task.